Retrieving and Creating DNS Records

 EOF

-Note: The subname
+Note: The subname is prefixed with _{port}._{transport_protocol}.

-For a HTTPS server, this will usually be _443._tcp
+For a HTTPS server, this will usually be _443._tcp (for an otherwise empty

-for the common www
+subname), or _443._tcp.www for the common www domain prefix.
+For

 other use cases, the values have to be adapted accordingly (e.g. _993._tcp